 FAQ about Skate Deterrents

 The following are commonly asked questions regarding skate deterrents.
-Our answers are based on our own installation experience (more than 10,000 parts over the past ten years) and our shared experiences with many of our customers (who have installed hundreds of thousands of parts).
+Our answers are based on our own installation experience (over a million parts over the past twenty five years) and our shared experiences with many of our customers (who have installed hundreds of thousands of parts).